Brother Theodore: Comeback

 He was the king of dark humor.
 He performed as a wacko.
 Truthfully, he was always depressed in real life and people thought it was his stage character.
 He was from a rich family in Europe and then his whole family went to concentration camps and lost it all.
 When he came to the States, he quickly became a huge celebrity in the Village.
 Then he totally disappeared and became a has been.
 Dick remembered him and tracked him down.
 We asked him to perform at the Townhouse and he turned us down saying that his life was over and he couldn't perform anymore.
 We insisted that he try to perform again in our place.
 He didn't make it easy for us.
 He had all these provisions that he tried to use on us to not perform.

 He ended up doing the Saturday night midnight show for three years.
 We revived his career and it helped promote us.
 We did Equity Showcase Theater for out of work actors to display their talents.
 We had famous directors trying out their shows.
 One time an audition for a two-person show brought in 2000 actors vying for the parts.
 The line went all around the block.

-Theodore made 16 appearances on NBC's Late Night with David Letterman in the 1980s; Letterman introduced him as “a noted philosopher, metaphysician, and podiatrist”.
+In the 1980s, Theodore made 16 appearances on NBC's Late Night with David Letterman.
+Letterman introduced him as “a noted philosopher, metaphysician, and podiatrist”.
 In the early 1980s, he was a regular on the Billy Crystal Comedy Hour.
 He also did voice work, including the voice-over to the American trailer for Lucio Fulci's The House by the Cemetery in 1981.

 In 1989 he appeared in the Joe Dante comedy film The 'Burbs.
 Up until the late 1990s, he was a guest actor in several episodes of Joe Frank: Work in Progress radio show on National Public Radio (NPR).
 Beginning in 1982, Theodore took up residence on Saturday nights for a nearly two-decade run at the 13th Street Repertory Theatre in Greenwich Village.

 An article on Theodore appeared in RAVE magazine with color photos.
 Segments from it are in the book Who's Who in Comedy.
 Just prior to his death from pneumonia, he recorded several monologues for the controversial documentary series, Disinfo Nation.
-He appeared in Billy Crystal's mockumentary Don't Get Me Started and voiced the character of an ointment expert on NPR's Weekend Edition Saturday version of Julius Knipl, Real Estate Photographer in 1995.
+He appeared in Billy Crystal's mockumentary Don't Get Me Started.
+In 1995, he voiced the character of an ointment expert on NPR's Weekend Edition Saturday version of Julius Knipl, Real Estate Photographer.